 Masroor Ahmad was elected as the community’s fifth caliph in 2003.
 He is the nephew of the fourth caliph, Mirza Tahir Ahmad.
 Tahir Ahmad was elected in 1982, and two years later he left Pakistan to Britain after President Zia-ul-Haq outlawed public expression of Ahmadiyya.

 Zia-ul-Haq’s law followed a constitutional amendment in 1974 which declared the Ahmadi as non-Muslim.
 Indonesia passed what is called the “joint decree” in 2008 prohibiting public activities and professions of faith from Ahmadiyya, considering these “deviant from the principal teachings of Islam”.
 Thus, the two countries with the highest Muslim populations, severely restrict this religious community and its practitioners.

-Conflicts are not as open in UK, though one can still find pamphlets and posters attacking Ahmadiyya in certain UK mosques.
-In April 2019, OFCOM fined Channel 44, an Urdu-language television station, for comments about Ahmadiyya from a guest.
+Conflicts are not as open in UK, though one can still find pamphlets and posters attacking Ahmadiyya in certain British mosques.
+In April 2019, the broadcasting watchdog Ofcom fined Channel 44, an Urdu-language television station, for comments from a guest about Ahmadiyya.
 Ofcom found that Channel 44 breached three clauses in its code, covering offensive material, hate speech, and derogatory treatment of religions.

 British Ahmadis will sometimes speak of discrimination in mosques, working in shops and restaurants, and even just walking in the street.
 The most serious of such events was in March 2019 when Asad Shah was stabbed to death at his shop in Glasgow.
 Tanveer Ahmed, a Sunni from Bradford, admitted murder and was jailed for a minimum 27 years.